-In a career that spans more than 35 years in public affairs and journalism, I have served in senior-level federal government positions including Chief of Staff and District Director for Members of Congress on Capitol Hill; and as a political appointee in communications and professional staff positions for the William J. Clinton Administration at The White House and the Office of the Secretary of Defense at The Pentagon.
+In a decades-long career in public affairs and journalism, I have served in senior-level federal government positions including Chief of Staff and District Director for Members of Congress on Capitol Hill; and as a political appointee in communications and professional staff positions for the William J. Clinton Administration at The White House and the Office of the Secretary of Defense at The Pentagon.
 A former State Government and Political Reporter, I worked for television and radio stations in the Midwest.

 During the past 20 years, I have helped more than two dozen clients achieve strategic goals and live up to their organizational missions.
 As my clients and colleagues will tell you, I work hard, think strategically, and strive for excellence and measurable results.
 Building lasting relationships with the individuals and organizations with whom I work is a top priority.
 I am proud to say, long-term clients have chosen me to deliver annual results on their projects for five, 10 and in some cases 15+ years.